1. The First Anglo-Burmese War began in __________.

 Explanation: By Treaty of Yandabo, Burma lost Arakan, Assam, Manipur, and Tenasserim.

-5. The Second Anglo-Burmese War was fought in:
+5. The Second Anglo-Burmese War was fought in__________.

 A) 1834